Poetry heals the wounds inflicted by reason.

 “Since HP [Humanistic Paganism] isn’t meant to be a literalist movement, I’m assuming a lot of people reading and contributing don’t believe that gods or spirits actually exist.
 The word ‘metaphorically’ comes up a lot, but all that really means is ‘I find this to be a useful and/or clever philosophical/literary construct to get my point across, so there’.
 I set my hand to writing fiction occasionally, so I can appreciate a good metaphor as well as the next person.
 I just don’t find them particularly relevant to real life.”

 I think it’s a mistake to treat ritual or poetry as metaphor, if by metaphor you mean language intended to signify something indirectly.
 For Jake, it seems, fiction is a clever literary construct “to get a point across”, a rhetorical flourish if you will.
 But for me, fiction, poetry, and ritual are more than rhetorical flourishes, and they are more than a means for “getting a point across”.
 Poetry and ritual are best understood, not as metaphor, as pointing to a referent, but rather, in Heidegger’s sense of the word, as opening a horizon of possibility through language.
-Even Heidegger’s philosophy may be considered theopoetic:
+B.T.
+Newberg explains it this way:

 Ritual and poetry point to something that cannot be fully expressed in representational language.
 Or rather, instead of pointing us to something, ritual and poetry invite us to experience something.
 The meaning of good poetry can never be exhausted by explanation for this reason.
 And the same is true of ritual.